meatballs/notebook.nvim/README.md

 You can then edit the content of any cell and saving the buffer will correctly write your changes back to your notebook file.

 ### Commands
+If you're in a buffer for an .ipynb file, the following commands will be available:

-`NBAddCell` - Add a cell to the end of the notebook `NBInsertCell` - Insert a cell below the current cell `NBDeleteCell` - Delete the current cell
+* `NBAddCell` - Add a cell to the end of the notebook
+* `NBInsertCell` - Insert a cell below the current cell
+* `NBDeleteCell` - Delete the current cell
-`NBMoveCell <index>` - Move the current cell to the given position `NBMoveCellDown` - Move the current cell down the notebook by one `NBMoveCellUp` - Move the current cell up the notebook by one
+* `NBMoveCell <index>` - Move the current cell to the given position
+* `NBMoveCellDown` - Move the current cell down the notebook by one
+* `NBMoveCellUp` - Move the current cell up the notebook by one

+NOTE: There must be no unsaved changes in your buffer before these commands will work and neovim's Undo functionality will not reverse the changes made by these commands.

 ## Magma
 If you use the [magma](https://github.com/meatballs/magma-nvim) plugin, you can add the following to your neovim config: